Does your child wet the bed?

 - Preventing rashes during urine leakage

-- Encouraging regular use of toilet across the entire day
+- Encouraging regular use of the toilet throughout the day

 - Encouraging double voiding before bedtime